Bonhams announced today (20.9.12) that Gareth Williams has been appointed as Head of the Contemporary Art and Design Department for the UK and Europe.

 Jonathan Horwich, Global Director of Picture Sales, says: "Gareth's appointment as Director of Contemporary Art for the UK and Europe alongside Jeremy Goldsmith Head of Contemporary Art in New York and his colleagues Sharon Goodman Squires in LA and Sarah Nelson in San Francisco, gives us real strength and depth for this growing department.
 With their support teams Bonhams is in an ever stronger position to offer clients in this area a superb service and great knowledge of the market."

 Gareth Williams says: "I'm delighted to take on this new challenge building on the success of our previous projects.
 Bonhams are unique in the UK in presenting a tightly curated sale of Contemporary Art and Design as we believe that there is a huge crossover between the two markets.
-The best works from each field sit perfectly together in major international collections and our auctions aim to capitalize on this trend."
+The best works from each field sit perfectly together in major international collections and our auctions aim to capitalise on this trend."

 NOTES FOR EDITORS